IBM-Cloud/vnf-samples/ha/setup.md

 # Deploy the NLB

-1) Ensure your IBM Cloud account is allow listed to the NLB "Route Mode" support available in us-east.
+Follow the IBM Cloud Documentation for [Creating a route mode Network Load Balancer for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-nlb-vnf&interface=ui)

-2) Currently this is only available via the [IBM RIAS REST API's](https://pages.github.ibm.com/riaas/api-spec/spec_aspirational/#/Load%20balancers/create_load_balancer) with the "Route Mode" not publicly documented.
+The doc describes steps to provision the NLB from the UI, CLI, and REST API.
+Below is an example of an NLB provisioned via the REST API:

-3) Ensure you have an IBM Cloud API Key which you can use to retrieve the RIAS token and inject in the REST call below.
+1) Ensure you have an IBM Cloud API Key which you can use to retrieve the RIAS token and inject in the REST call below.
 You can use something like:

 ```
 #!/bin/bash